Close your eyes for a second and think of your favorite fictional character. Not your favorite book — your favorite character.

 The Core Principle

-A great character is not defined by their traits, backstory, or appearance.
-They are defined by their choices under pressure.
-Every framework in this guide exists to engineer situations where your character's choices reveal — or betray — who they truly are.
+Here's the thing nobody tells you in writing workshops: a great character is not defined by their traits, backstory, or appearance.
+They're defined by their choices under pressure.
+Every framework in this guide exists for one purpose — to engineer situations where your character's choices reveal, or betray, who they truly are.
+Get that right, and readers will follow them anywhere.

 1. Want vs Need: The Engine of Internal Conflict